 arcs produced by this driver

-are very hot, the copper ground wire goes white
+hot, the copper ground wire goes white

 anything brought close to the arc in incinerated.
 The current in these

 arcs can kill, so be carefull.
 The primary winding is

 center-tapped, so two windings must be wound in the same direction.
 I